On the structure of the Bloch--Kato Selmer groups of modular forms over anticyclotomic $\mathbf{Z}_p$-towers: Growth of Selmer groups: the case of

 \subsection{Summary of results}

 In this appendix, following the line of argument of Matar presented in \cite{matar-supersingular}, we give an alternative proof of Theorem~\ref{mainthm} for modular forms $f$ with $a_p(f)= 0$ utilizing the plus and minus Selmer groups.
-We will assume $N^- = 1$, although the results should also hold under the generalized Heegner hypothesis, as the computations in \S\ref{sec:appendix-nontorsion} are not specific to the case $N^-=1$.
+As in \S\ref{sec:heegner}, when $N^- > 1$, we will need to assume that the weight $k$ is greater than 2, as this is the setting of \cite{magrone:generalized-heegner-cycles-quaternionic}.

 We will keep the same notation from the main body of the article, with the following additions \begin{itemize} \item If $R$ is an $\fo$-algebra, we write $\Lambda_R = \Lambda\otimes_{\fo}R$.